Matt "Guitar" Murphy: Way Down South (1990)

 Way Down South was Murphy's debut solo album, first released in 1990 with Discovery.
 It included contributions by his brother Floyd, and remained his most critically acclaimed solo project.

 The Blues Don't Bother Me!
 (1996)

 The Blues Don't Bother Me! was Murphy's second solo album, and the first released with Roesch Records.
-His nephew, Floyd Murphy, Jr. played drums and co-composed two songs, and the label's namesake and exec producer, Joe Roesch, played drums on one song.
+His nephew, Floyd Murphy, Jr. played drums and co-composed two songs, and the label's namesake and executive producer, Joe Roesch, played drums on one song.
 Reception was more mixed.
-The title recording, The Blues Don't Bother Me, was licensed by Universal Records as the second track on the Blues Brothers 2000 Original Motion Picture Soundtrack which earned the RIAA Certified Gold Award of 500,000 units sold on March 16, 1998.
+The title recording, "The Blues Don't Bother Me", was licensed by Universal Records as the second track on the Blues Brothers 2000 Original Motion Picture Soundtrack which earned the RIAA Certified Gold Award of 500,000 units sold on March 16, 1998.

 Lucky Charm (2000)

 Lucky Charm was Murphy's third solo album, first released in 2000 with Roesch.
 It included contributions by his fellow Blues Brothers musicians Lou Marini and Alan Rubin, credited as The Blues Brothers Horns.